Straight Key Century Club (SKCC): #10994

 This has been a most interesting experiment because of all the unexpected outcomes, and even more surprises awaiting to emerge in the future!
 So, we'll now close the book now on the escapades with the vertical.

 In all my years as a ham, I've never really gotten on 80 or 160 meters, so I decided to homebrew an 80M Carolina Windom, which ended up strung through the pine trees here at about 50 feet in height.
 It runs roughly NE by SW.

 I seem to have particularly good success working Central and South America, as well as the southern states and Caribbean which all happen to be in the "downhill" direction of the antenna which resides on a hillside.
 It is also amazing at QRP power levels as a 5W signal allows me to work anybody I can hear, especially on 80M.
 Additionally, I always receive better signal reports than I give out.
 I can heartilly recommend this as a good multi-band antenna.
 Getting it up to the current 50 foot elevation has made a noticeable difference.

-Following is the HF plot of this system which ended up being 83 feet on the longer side and 53 feet on the shorter side.
-Many variations were tried and tested, and this seemed to be the best overall arrangement for emphasising the CW portions of the bands.
-On 40M , this antenna actually seems to outperform the full-sized resonant vertical in a side-by-side comparison on DX as well as stateside contacts, even though it doesn't match up that well on 40M and has to be reigned in with a tuner.
-It certainly makes for an interesting experimental antenna system if you like to tinker with things like this.
+Following is the HF plot of this system which ended up being 83 feet on the longer side and 50 feet on the shorter side.
+On 40M , this antenna outperform the my full sized vertical in a side-by-side comparison on DX as well as stateside contacts, It certainly makes for an interesting experimental antenna system if you like to tinker with things like this.

 So, lets leave the antennas alone now and take a brief look at this part of California.
 Here we are looking east towards the Sierra Nevada mountain range.
 Lake Tahoe is on the other side.